ForTheCommunity/TorrentsDigger/README.md

 > **Why No Binaries For Windows & Mac OS ?**

-> It is possible to build this app for Windows and Mac OS; however, we need contributors who can test app on these platforms.
+> It is possible to build this app for Windows and Mac OS; however, i need contributors who can test app on these platforms.

 ### Note -> Torrents Digger only do the job of Fetching ,Scraping & Listing.
 It don't host anything , It just list what is already available in the internet.